joseph-roque/CSI2132-Restaurants/README.md

   * Create a page for that!
 - Show type of rater on RESTAURANT (just like INDEX)
 - Link EDIT MENU ITEM to proper id
-- Create an ADD MENU ITEM page
+- Show other menu-item reviews on ADD MENU ITEM page
 - Create an ADD RESTAURANT page

 ## Design To-Do